 - Estrogen dominance (imbalances in your estrogen and progesterone levels)

 If this is your problem, your thyroid gland is fine and you don’t necessarily need thyroid replacement – we need to correct the underlying factors so you can USE your thyroid hormone properly!

-Approximately 90% of all hypothyroid cases in women are due to Hashimotos.
-This is an autoimmune disease where your immune system attacks your thyroid gland.
+Hashimoto’s is an autoimmune condition where your immune system attacks your thyroid gland.